lpcalisi/cloudsec-workshop-iac/terraform/docs/projectsStructures.md

 * Separate your development and production environments.
   * Is better if you working in two environments completily independents, this will give you warranties about your configurations are totally independents, e.g: using two distincts AWS Accounts
 * Use modules, in order to group resources by purpose or type.
-This will make it easier for you locate the resources and relate them.
+They make more readable and this will make it easier for you locate the resources and their relations.
 * If you have medium to large scale projects, it might be better split them into sub projects will also reduce resources that you'll need to manage on `terraform apply`.